When is Deadpool 3's release date? Cast, trailer and latest news

 Ryan Reynolds' regenerating degenerate is returning for another big-screen Deadpool outing – here's all you need to know

-Ryan Reynolds’ Merc with a Mouth has a reputation for making highly inappropriate jokes and slicing up his enemies with a katana, making him a far cry from Disney’s squeaky clean Avengers.

-Of course, that poses something of a problem now that Deadpool is on a collision course with the Marvel Cinematic Universe, as it remains to be seen how his R-rated antics will blend with the family-friendly franchise.
+Deadpool might not be part of the official Marvel Cinematic Universe or X-Men Universe, but the wisecracking superhero has become one of the most popular characters among comic fans – in no small part due to his frequent self-referential jokes.

+After becoming a passion project of sorts for actor Ryan Reynolds, the superhero has been the star of two R-rated movies and won acclaim for his highly inappropriate jokes and often very violent nature.

-Nevertheless, a third Deadpool solo movie does appear to be on the cards and will hopefully see him reunite with the likes of Cable (Josh Brolin), Domino (Zazie Beetz) and Negasonic Teenage Warhead (Brianna Hildebrand).
+Given the overwhelmingly positive response from fans for the hero’s first two outings, a third Deadpool solo movie has long been called for – with fans desperate to see him reunite with the likes of Cable (Josh Brolin), Domino (Zazie Beetz) and Negasonic Teenage Warhead (Brianna Hildebrand).

+And although at one stage things looked good for another film, recent events have casted doubts over whether that will actually go ahead after all.

 When is Deadpool 3’s release date?